enyojs/enyo-docs/README.md

 ### Building The Docs

-To build the docs, simply execute grunt:
+To build the docs, simply execute grunt in the *enyo-docs* directory:

 ```
 grunt